tenefra/Trivia/README.md

 ![](https://user-images.githubusercontent.com/54250471/97816141-1b476000-1c61-11eb-8691-cac37ef4759c.png)

 Want to play another round?
 Press the replay button and you'll start a brand new round with a brand new score!

+## Additions for the future

+In the future I would like to add a 2 player mode that allows coworkers to face off while taking a break from work, instead of on their respective computers, just to add to the feeling of friendly competition you get from trivia.

+I also have plans to recreate this app in React.
+Currently I'm polishing my vanilla JS skills and plan to transfer into React development within the next month.
+In that case functionality will be improved and 2 player mode will be available.

 Scott Tenefrancia – stenefra@gmail.com